 \begin{corollary} Let $\Gamma = (G, \sigma)$ be a signed graph and $v \in V(G)$ any one of its vertices.
-The following statements hold: \begin{enumerate}[label=(\arabic*)] \item $F(\Gamma, v)$ is a signed nut graph if and only if $\Gamma$ is a signed nut graph. \item $F(\Gamma, v)$ is a proper signed nut graph if and only if $\Gamma$ is a proper signed nut graph. \end{enumerate} \end{corollary}
+The following statements hold: \begin{enumerate}[label=(\arabic*)] \item $F(\Gamma, v)$ is a signed nut graph if and only if $\Gamma$ is a signed nut graph. \item $F(\Gamma, v)$ is a sign-balanced nut graph if and only if $\Gamma$ is a sign-balanced nut graph. \end{enumerate} \end{corollary}

 \begin{proof} Follows directly from Lemma~\ref{lem:lemmaxxx} and Theorem~\ref{thm:dathm}.
-Namely, if $\Gamma$ is proper then it is switching equivalent to the all-positive (traditional) signed nut graph $\Gamma' = (G,\emptyset)$.
+Namely, if $\Gamma$ is sign-balanced, then it is switching equivalent to the all-positive signed nut graph $\Gamma' = (G,\emptyset)$.
 However, in this case $F(\Gamma',v) = F((G,\emptyset),v) = (F(G,v),\emptyset)$.
 Virtually the same argument can be used in the opposite direction. \end{proof}

 The question answered by Table~\ref{tab:pinky} and the associated theorems was about finding graph orders where \emph{only} sign-unbalanced nut graphs would exist.
 The above construction allows us to say something about the cases where both sign-balanced and sign-unbalanced nut graphs will exist.
 A useful observation is the following. \begin{observation} Whenever there is a parameter pair $(n, \rho)$ marked with a $\rC$ in Table~\ref{tab:pinky}, there is an infinite series of values $n, n + 2\rho, n + 4\rho, n + 6\rho, \ldots$ at which a sign-unbalanced nut graph exists. \end{observation}